dbakeer/dbakeer.github.io/project1/README.md

 11. HTML/CSS styling goes a long way in making your project look a lot cuter.
 Use it to mask your rookie status :)

+12. Every bug can be resolved.
+It may require restructuring your code or a simple mistake in your code.

 Sources:
 ######Some CSS Help - https://css-tricks.com/examples/hrs/